×

 Treatment for bad breath generally involves improving oral hygiene by brushing and flossing regularly, using antibacterial mouthwashes, and scheduling regular dental check-ups to address any underlying dental issues.
 Staying hydrated and chewing sugar-free gum can help stimulate saliva production and temporarily alleviate bad breath.
 For bad breath related to systemic conditions, addressing the underlying health issue is crucial, such as managing diabetes or treating infections.
 Avoiding foods and habits that contribute to bad breath, like smoking and consuming odor-causing foods, can also help reduce symptoms.
 Consulting a healthcare provider or dentist is important for a comprehensive evaluation and personalized treatment plan to effectively manage and treat halitosis.

-- Head And Neck Cancer Specialist in St leonards
+- Heart And Vascular Surgeon in St leonards

-- Hematopoietic Stem Cell Transplant Specialist in St leonards
+- Pediatric Autoimmune Disease Specialist in St leonards

 - Pre-Operative and Post-Operative Care in St leonards

-- Magnetic Resonance Imaging (MRI) in St leonards
+- Lifestyle and Nutritional Counseling in St leonards

-- Pediatric Nutrition and Obesity Management in St leonards
+- Pediatric Allergy Testing and Diagnosis in St leonards